luciusmagn/magnusi.tech/posts/huoh.md

 Tiny hints of smoke can be seen over the walls.
 It's the houses trying to stay warm during the winter.

 Finding a map of the city was a difficult endeavor, at best.
 One could only find rough ones, but the driver had a rough idea where he needs to go.
-There is a parking lot for trucks next to the largely obandoned industrial area.
+There is a parking lot for trucks next to the largely abandoned industrial area.
 And this was itself close to the entry gate.

 <div data-aos="fade-right" style="margin-right: 80rem; margin-left: -47rem; width: 45rem; text-align: right"><b>CPT.
 VOSS</b> AS ROCKET LAUNCHER</div>